God Gets on My Nerves

 I Punched God in the Throat

 I went to the park one summer to participate in the camp program that it offered.
 It was a paid program at Arcola Lakes Park.
-God's name was Prince and he continuously provoked me to the point that I decided to become vexed by his very presence.
+God's name was Prince and He continuously provoked me to the point that I decided to become vexed by His very presence.

+I tried to pretend that I was not phased by God's pain, but it hurt me inside and I felt bad that I had hit Him.
+I felt ashamed.
+I feel ashamed.
 I was already that bad boy at camp, being that my brother and I did not pay to get into the camp, but sneaked in and included ourselves in the program.
-Now I had punched God!
+Now I had punched God.

-I Pretended God Called me a N*gg*r
+I Pretended God Called Me a N*gg*r

-I called God a Bitch
+I called God a B-Word

 I called my best friend that name and it wounded her and me.
 Though I was angry when I said it, the sting of it coming out of my mouth, a person who does not use that type of language, hurt even more!